The Sheriff (Civil) offices – Their role and record keeping in a conveyancing context.

 Notwithstanding the above, if searches are deemed necessary against these registers, then the purchasing solicitor/ conveyancer needs to consider the following:

-Seller Names: In practical terms, a Sheriff (Civil) register search is typically conducted against the names of the individuals (and/ or entities) selling and in conjunction with the exact address of the property/ right/interest being sold.
+Seller Names: Regarding Sheriff (Civil) register searches, reality tends to see conveyancers conducting searches against the names of the individuals and/or entities selling the property/right/interest, alongside the exact address of the property.

 What will the Sheriff (Civil) register search show me?